uchiharizvi/Design-Patterns-In-Java/src/creational/factory/readme.md

 ## Advantages

 1. Encapsulation of Object Creation:
     The Factory Pattern abstracts the creation logic from the client code.
-The client simply calls a method on the factory and gets the appropriate product without worrying about the instantiation process.
+The client simply calls a method on the factory and gets the appropriate productConcrete without worrying about the instantiation process.
 2. Flexibility to Change Product Classes:
     The factory can be modified to return different types of products without affecting the client code.
-If you add new product types, the client doesn’t need to change its code, only the factory class.
+If you add new productConcrete types, the client doesn’t need to change its code, only the factory class.
 3. Decoupling of Object Creation:
    The factory decouples the client from the concrete classes.
-The client only knows about the product interface, not the actual implementation.
+The client only knows about the productConcrete interface, not the actual implementation.